 For example –

 In addition, you might also want to link back using your brand name, here are some examples:

 - Magnet 4 Blogging

 Types of blog posts that are great for attracting attention and backlinks

-OK so here is a quick list of post types that I’ve found effective for attracting attention from other bloggers, and backlinks.
+Finally, here is a quick list of post types that I’ve found effective for getting attention and backlinks.

 - Blog interviews.

 - Link mashup posts (e.g. best content around the web of the week, month etc).

 - Controversial/opinionated posts.

 - Massive value posts (1,600 words or more articles).